Nawal-Tariq/Cheeseburger-vs.-Nyan-Cat-Game/README.md

 # 🍔 Cheeseburger vs. Nyan Cats - C++ Console Game
-This is a C++ console-based arcade game where the player, represented by a Cheeseburger 🍔, must dodge falling Nyan Cats 🐱, collect Power-ups ⚡, and get support from Friends 🧑‍🤝‍🧑 to survive and score high!
-The game emphasizes core Object-Oriented Programming (OOP) principles such as inheritance, polymorphism, and encapsulation.

-🎯 Core Features
-1. 👤 Player (Cheeseburger)
-Moves left ⬅️ and right ➡️ to avoid Nyan Cats.

-Gains points by:

-Collecting power-ups ⚡

-Interacting with friends 🧑‍🤝‍🧑

-Abilities include:

-🛡️ Shield activation

-💨 Speed boost

-✨ Score multiplier

-Loses lives on collision with Nyan Cats unless shielded.

-2. 🐱 Nyan Cats
-Fall from random positions at varying speeds depending on difficulty.

-Reset to the top after collisions or exiting the screen.

-Become faster and more frequent as the game progresses.

-3. ⚡ Power-Ups
-Spawn randomly with special abilities:

-🛡️ Shield – temporarily protects the player.

-🚀 Speed Boost – increases movement speed.

-💎 Score Multiplier – boosts points earned.

-4. 🧑‍🤝‍🧑 Friends
-Friendly game objects that assist the player:

-Provide extra lives ❤️

-Help based on varying support levels.

-5. 📈 Levels & Difficulty
-Game difficulty increases with score milestones (e.g., +100 pts).

-Nyan Cats fall faster and more frequently at higher levels.

-6. ⚙️ Game Mechanics
-Collision detection handles object interactions.

-⏸️ Pause/Resume functionality via keyboard input.

-🧭 Menu System:
+This is a C++ console-based arcade game where the player, represented by a Cheeseburger, must dodge falling Nyan Cats, collect Power-ups, and get help from Friends to survive and score high.
+The game demonstrates strong Object-Oriented Programming (OOP) principles, including inheritance, polymorphism, and encapsulation.

+Core Features
+1. Player (Cheeseburger) 👤
+Moves left and right to avoid Nyan Cats.

+Gains points by collecting power-ups and interacting with friends.

+Can activate abilities like:

+Shield (temporary invincibility)

+Speed boost

+Score multiplier

+Loses lives when colliding with Nyan Cats unless shielded.

+2. Nyan Cats 🐱‍👓
+Fall from random positions at variable speeds.

+Reset position upon collision or reaching the bottom of the screen.

+Become faster as levels increase.

+3. Power-ups ⚡
+Appear randomly on the screen.

+Provide temporary benefits:

+Shield

+Speed Boost

+Score Multiplier

+4. Friends
+Friendly characters that provide support (e.g., increase player lives).

+Have different support levels affecting the amount of help provided.

+5. Levels and Difficulty
+Difficulty increases based on score milestones (e.g., every 100 points).

+Introduces faster Nyan Cats and more frequent obstacles.

+6. Game Mechanics
+Implements collision detection between objects.

+Pause/Resume functionality via keyboard.

+Includes a basic menu:

 Start Game

 View High Scores

-Read Instructions

-See Team Credits

-7. 🖼️ Graphics
-ASCII symbols represent all game objects:

-B for Cheeseburger

-N for Nyan Cats

-F for Friends

-🎨 Color-coded text enhances visual clarity.

-8. 💾 Game State Management
-Tracks:

-Player lives ❤️

-Current score 🏆

-Active level 📊

-Allows replay by resetting the state after Game Over.

-🧱 Key Classes (OOP Structure)
-🧩 GameObject (Abstract Base Class)

-Common attributes: position, size

-Handles basic collision detection

-🍔 Cheeseburger (Player)

-Manages movement, score, lives, and active power-ups

-🌈 NyanCat (Enemy)

-Falls vertically with speed variation

-⚡ Powerup

-Temporarily boosts player stats

-👥 Friend

-Increases lives based on support level

-🎮 Game

-Controls rendering, input handling, and core game logic

-🔁 Game Flow
-Move the Cheeseburger ⬅️ ➡️ to avoid Nyan Cats and collect Power-ups.

-Power-ups and Friends help sustain you by offering boosts and lives.

-Survive as long as you can — the game ends when lives reach 0.

-Replay with a fresh state to try and beat your previous score!
+Instructions

+Team Credits

+7. Graphics
+Uses ASCII characters to represent:

+Cheeseburger (B)

+Nyan Cats (N)

+Friends (F)

+Color-coded text enhances visibility and gameplay experience.

+8. Game State Management
+Tracks and manages:

+Player lives

+Score

+Current level

+Supports full reset after Game Over for replayability.

+Key Classes (OOP Design)
+GameObject (Abstract Base Class)

+Contains position, size, and collision logic.

+Cheeseburger (Player)

+Manages input, score, lives, and power-up effects.

+NyanCat (Enemy)

+Falls from the top and challenges the player.

+Powerup

+Provides temporary advantages when collected.

+Friend

+Support character increasing player lives.

+Game

+Coordinates gameplay, rendering, and event handling.

+Game Flow 🎮
+The player controls the Cheeseburger, avoiding enemies and collecting items.

+Power-ups and friends help maintain progress and survival.

+The game ends when all lives are lost.

+Players can restart with a fresh state to try and beat their previous score.